klix-app/klix-developer-documentation-website/docs/security.md

 Merchant RSA Key Pair generation guidelines:

 * Each key pair is assigned a unique identifier in KIiX database;
-* Merchant private key is not stored in KLIX and its responsibility of merchant to keep it secure;
+* Merchant private key is not stored in Klix and its responsibility of merchant to keep it secure;
-* Key could be revoked by the merchant or KLIX admin at any time;
+* Key could be revoked by the merchant or Klix admin at any time;
 * Multiple keys could be active at the same time.
 JWS ‘_kid_’ parameter helps to identify which key is used in a particular request;
 * Default Key expiration time is 2 calendar years.
 This is defined on PKI policies level;
 * Notifications about key status changes (as well as expiration reminders) should be sent to merchant email address (and potentially SMS);

-Requests going from KLIX to merchant defined callback URL are also signed digitally using KLIX private key and validated using public key, which is available in Merchant Console.
+Requests going from Klix to merchant defined callback URL are also signed digitally using Klix private key and validated using public key, which is available in Merchant Console.

 JWS signature content could be debugged inside online tool [https://jwt.io/](https://jwt.io/).
 Do not share your private key content online, since it will be compromised!